by Celeste Lipford and Terry Lipford - last updated on 5/19/2025

 After our hike to the Lower Emerald Pool, we jumped back onto the free Zion Canyon shuttle and went to the top of the Canyon - the Temple of Sinawava.
 We then hiked up the Riverside Walk trail and then continued hiking to the first river crossing to see some of the best "narrows" sections of the North Fork of the Virgin River.

-Image Credit: The second image above is the property of Don Graham via Wikimedia Commons using the CC BY-SA 2.0 license.
+Image Credit: Image # 2 is the property of Don Graham via Wikimedia Commons using the CC BY-SA 2.0 license.
 All other images are the property of Just Traveling Thru, LLC unless otherwise noted.

 Nope, we did not go the rest of the way to see all of the Narrows as we did not have river shoes, nor enough water to keep us hydrated.
 So we reluctantly had to hike back and catch the shuttle back to the Visitor Center so we could head back to the motel and take care of our growing pile of dirty clothes!